jinluchang/Qlattice/README.md

 The above command will first build `qlat`, then build `Grid` and `gpt`.
 There are few different scripts to build the `Grid` library.
 Choose one best suit the machine (or create a custom one).

+After the first complete install, one can re-install individual components by running the specific script.
+For example, to just re-install the `Qlattice` header files and python library:

+`$ prefix=DEST_DIRECTORY ./scripts/qlat.sh`

+It can be convenient to create a symbolic link `$HOME/qlat-build/default`, which points to the actual directory `DEST_DIRECTORY`.
+One can omit the `prefix=DEST_DIRECTORY` in the above command if the symbolic link is created.

 ## Usage:

 A sample `Makefile` is provided which can compile and run a simple program using the library.
 The `Makefile` assumes that the library and all its dependencies are installed in their default locations.